-In the last three years we have seen a vast array of hand-held gadgets appear which support quick and easy Internet access for people on the go.
-From iPhones to iPads and Blackberry’s to Droids, the number of people carrying the Internet in their pocket has grown exponentially.
+In the last three years, we have seen a vast array of hand-held gadgets appear that support quick and easy Internet access for people on the go.
+From iPhones to iPads and Blackberrys to Droids, the number of people carrying the Internet in their pocket has grown exponentially.
 Even new cars are coming with dashboard screens and devices for accessing the Internet.

-If your business has not looked into making sure your web site is accessible by mobile devices, now is the time.
+For those in home care, online marketing is essential.
+So, if your business has not looked into making sure your website is accessible by mobile devices, now is the time.

 Back to basics

 Did you know that none of Apple’s mobile devices will show anything made with Adobe’s Flash technology?
 That includes Flash-based videos, animated intros on your home page, or Flash-based navigation menus.
-Apple and Adobe have had a heated debate in recent months over this subject, and Apple doesn’t seem to be budging on their stance of not supporting Flash on their devices.
-Considering Apple’s large mobile device marketshare with iPhones and iPads, this is not something to overlook.
+Apple and Adobe have had a heated debate in recent months over this subject, and Apple doesn’t seem to be budging on its stance of not supporting Flash on their devices.
+Considering Apple’s large mobile device market share with iPhones and iPads, this is not something to overlook.

 What can you do?

-At the very least, you should have your web site reworked to not have important content hidden behind technologies which may deter mobile devices.
-If your web site is built upon a Content Management System (CMS) solution such as WordPress or ExpressionEngine, remedying the situation is much simpler.
+At the very least, you should have your website reworked to not have important content hidden behind technologies that may deter mobile devices.
+If your website is built upon a Content Management System (CMS) solution such as WordPress or ExpressionEngine, remedying the situation is much simpler.
 These systems will support the addition of layouts and themes which are built specifically for mobile devices and the content will be optimized to display on them.

 Supporting multiple themes (desktop and mobile) is a great way to make sure everyone who visits your site can find what they are looking for, and to ensure that they don’t miss anything.

-If you have looked at your web site and realized it is not mobile-friendly but are confused about what to do – never fear! corecubed is here to help you.
+If you have looked at your website and realized it is not mobile-friendly but are confused about what to do – never fear! corecubed is here to help you whenever you’re wondering how to market home health care services.
 Just let us know!